 Who narrates the story in 'The Bride of Frankenstein'?

-Discover the awards and nominations received by The Bride of Frankenstein.
-Explore the history of The Bride of Frankenstein and its cast and crew.
+Discover all the awards and nominations received by The Bride of Frankenstein, from Oscars to film festival honors.
+Learn how The Bride of Frankenstein and its cast and crew have been recognized by critics and the industry alike.

 Mary Shelley, portrayed by Elsa Lanchester, the brilliant mind behind Frankenstein, or The Modern Prometheus, recounts to Percy Shelley (Douglas Walton) and Lord Byron (Gavin Gordon) an extraordinary revelation: both Henry Frankenstein (Colin Clive) and his towering creation, the Monster (Boris Karloff), have astonishingly survived.
 Their journey continues, laden with even more bizarre adventures than those chronicled previously.